 Buses will run on a more regular timetable, departing every hour, on the hour from Maraetai and Botany.

-This change is part of an exciting transformation of the public transport network across Auckland and comes into effect at the same time as the rest of East Auckland.
-Look out for brochures with the new timetable in November.
+This change is part of an exciting transformation of the public transport network across Auckland and comes into effect at the same time as the New Network for East Auckland.

 Ferry feeder bus service

-The next steps that AT will take towards a potential future ferry feeder bus service, include:
+AT is taking these steps towards a potential future ferry feeder bus service: